lancl/real-estate-hub/README.md

 About the app: it is a real-estate hub, providing insights such as home-price trend in the United States.

+## Front End

-## A Bootstrapped App
+### A Bootstrapped App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

 I decided Not to update my repo from 2018 (via webpack).
 Instead, I started a new repo via create-react-app.
-Because the effort to update the legacy codes is too high, including the following:
+This is due to the high efforts to update the legacy codes (e.g. node's v8 VS v14).

-- The npm modules can no longer be installed properly with my current version of node (v14, VS previously at v8).
-- Even with node at v8 (before my update), the module csvtojson stopped working due to some conflit.
-The failing of a key module is a major blocker.

-## Technologies for the Full Stack

-### Front end: React
+Note that front end's folder name is 'src' (instead of 'client').
+This is due to create-react-app's constraint.

+## Back End

 ### Server: Express

-### Database: MongoDB.
+### Database: MongoDB

 I made the decision to use MongoDB, because this NoSQL DB is quite native to Javascript (.js).
 On the flip side, MySQL DB (.sql, not .js) has too many security constraints (e.g. command line issue, when importing a CSV file)

+## Data Source

+A challenge of building this app is finding free and good-quality API (for data).
+Zillow is the only free source for real-estate data.
+Therefore, I decided to use Zillow.

+### API VS CSV file:

+Originally, I tried to use [Zillow's API](https://www.zillow.com/howto/api/APIOverview.htm).
+Unfortunately, region-level data is not available (only property-level data is available).
+Therefore, I switched to downloading a big CSV file from Zillow's site.

+### Data Conversion: CSV to JSON

+For some reason, [module csvtojson](https://www.npmjs.com/package/csvtojson) did not work with my 2018's repo.
+On the other hand, it did work when I tested this module on its own (created a folder with only: this module, a simple CSV file, and a simple test JS file).
+Therefore, I decided to update everyting (incl. create-react-app, node version), for this key module to work.

+### Data Processing

+The region-level data needs to be processed (e.g. re-shaped/cleaned), before loading it to the database.
+For details, refer to the file /database-mongo/processData.js.

 ## Development